geospatial-roman/LiDAR_CraterDetection/README.md

 # PC_Craters
-Initial Upload

-This Repository contains code to extract Bomb Crater structurs from a LIDAR Laser Scan.
+This Repository contains code to extract Bomb Crater structurs from a LIDAR Laser Scan using Machine Learning and Parameter based Filtering.

-INPUT: Las File or TXT File of relevant area
+By cloning the repository and running the main file from the corresponding directory.
+The point in a 3D point cloud, which belong to bomb craters will be classfied and segmented.

+The following parameter can/must be given to rin the script

+-infile     [PATH TO INPUT FILE] (required)
+-outfile    [PATH TO OUTPUT FILE] (required)
+-out_shp    [PATH TO OUTPUT SHP FILE] (required) -method     ["Filter", "DecisionTree", "RandomForest"] default="Filter" (optional) -clip,      [BOOLEAN] default=False (optional)
+-extent     [xmin, ymin, xmax, ymax] (optional) -keep_tmp   [BOOLEAN] default=False (optional

+INPUT: File with Point Cloud of Ground point (e.g. use "extract_ground.py" to extract ground points from classified LAS File)
-Output: Pointcloud reduced to crater points and Shape File with bounding boxes
+Output: Pointcloud with classified crater points and Shape File with bounding boxes

-1. In the prepocessing the LAS File is Filtered for Ground Points and Clipped to the AOI --> preprocessing.extract_ground
+1. In the prepocessing the LAS File is Filtered for Ground Points and Clipped to the AOI (--> preprocessing.extract_ground)
     --> preprocessing.clip_to_aoi

 2. Features like Roughness, Curvature, Iluminance are calculated